-A ‘Football Research Group’ has been established in WIT.
+A ‘Football Research Group’ has been established in SETU Waterford.
 The group consists of a mixture of Department of Sport and Exercise Science lecturers with a wide range of expertise in the areas of talent development and organisational structure in football, player migration, psychology, transitions and coaching; and also national and international experts in football research.

 The group initially identified a lack of coordinated research being conducted on football in the Republic of Ireland and decided to bring together some of those involved in various pockets of research nationwide to aid the collaboration and dissemination of football research.
 The membership and focus of the group have expanded since its initial inception, to now include researchers with links to the Italian FA, and a range of English, Italian and German professional clubs.
 The group have already gained the prestigious position of being designated as the official research partner with the Croatian Football Association.